Icy Health

 But if you feel other symptoms such as body aches and fever you should not take it lightly.
 Consult a doctor immediately to be diagnosed.
 Recovery might not be comfortable and easy.

 But you will get better fast and can return to normal feeding quickly.
-Do not shy away from asking for help from your family members during this journey.
+Do not hesitate to ask for help from your family members during this journey.